metaplex-foundation/docs/docs/03-developer-tools/00-sugar/02-tutorials/00-my-first-candy-machine.md

-    reveal            Reveal the NFTs from a hidden settings candy machine show              Show the on-chain config of an existing candy machine sign              Sign one or all NFTs from candy machine thaw              Thaw a NFT or all NFTs in a candy machine unfreeze-funds    Unlock treasury funds after freeze is turned off or expires update            Update the candy machine config on-chain upload            Upload assets to storage and creates the cache config
+    reveal            Reveal the NFTs from a hidden settings candy machine show              Show the on-chain config of an existing candy machine sign              Sign one or all NFTs from candy machine thaw              Thaw an NFT or all NFTs in a candy machine unfreeze-funds    Unlock treasury funds after freeze is turned off or expires update            Update the candy machine config on-chain upload            Upload assets to storage and creates the cache config